We aim to achieve a secure home and a seat at the table for London’s social housing communities.

 We are evidence-based

-We produce analyses of data on London’s housing crisis, asking the questions most pertinent to social housing tenants.
-We also with academics and experts in the fields of housing and planning.
+We produce analyses of statistical data relating to London’s housing crisis, asking the questions most pertinent to social housing tenants.
+We also work with academics and experts in housing, regeneration and planning.
 We share our insight in regular newsletters, briefings and e-bulletins.

-Alongside making comment and statements to the press, we respond to regional and national housing and planning policy through consultations, following discussion and debate among members.
-We have spoken at Examinations in Public for the last three London Plans.
+We organise a wide range of meetings, events and conferences and prepare policy briefings.
+We supported tenants organisations speaking at Examinations in Public of the last three London Plans.
 We are members of the Mayor’s Housing Panel and occasionally attend London Assembly Housing and Planning committee meetings.